BrotherEdison/spigotmc-init-script/README.md

-## minecraft-init-script
+## spigotmc-init-script

+a fork of [superjamie](https://github.com/superjamie)'s [minecraft-init-script](https://github.com/superjamie/minecraft-init-script)

-by Jamie Bainbridge <<jamie.bainbridge@gmail.com>>
+originally by Jamie Bainbridge <<jamie.bainbridge@gmail.com>>

+by Edison Chen <<brotheredison.github@yahoo.com>>

-This is an initscript to run a Minecraft or CraftBukkit server on CentOS, Fedora, and Ubuntu.
+This is an initscript to run a SpigotMC server on CentOS, Fedora, and Ubuntu.
+You are still able to run a vanilla Minecraft server with this script, however the more

-### Note

-As of 2015, this script is no longer actively maintained.
-All the supported distros are moving to systemd, making the concept of an LSB initscript rather outdated.
-All issues I see are related to bugs in Ubuntu's implementation of Upstart, it works perfectly on CentOS.
-However I think you are much better learning to use containers like Docker to control a single process and its files.
-There are many instructions around the internet on how to do this.

-Thanks to all supporters over the years.
-You are welcome to fork this repo if you wish to continue development.

 ### Features